Experience in Kurashiki! Tatami border factory tour and mini tatami making

 "SQUARE" exhibits works by handmade artists

-The wooden building "SQUARE" at the back of FLAT exhibits the works of handmade artists.
-In addition, custom-made tatami borders that Takada Orimono has produced in collaboration with local governments and companies are also on display, and designs such as "Nagano Olympics" and "Blue Impulse" can be seen.
-It is an exhibition room that is fun to look at as well as fun to discover.
+The wooden building "SQUARE" at the Oku of FLAT exhibits the works of handmade artists.
+Also on display are custom-made tatami borders that Takada Orimono has produced in collaboration with local governments and companies, and you can see designs such as the "Nagano Olympics" and "Blue Impulse."
+It's an exhibition room that's fun to look at as well as to discover.

 summary

-Many visitors come from Europe, America and Asia to learn more about Japanese culture, and together with domestic visitors, about 2,000 people visit Takada Textiles annually.
-What was particularly impressive when I observed the tatami border manufacturing process was the many craftsmanship involved.
-They create designs, select threads, and understand the individual characteristics of each of the 96 machines.
-There is also the delicate task of adjusting temperature and humidity according to the weather and season, and I was able to witness the long history and tradition of Takada Textiles.
+Many visitors come from Europe, the United States, and Asia who want to learn more about Japanese culture, and together with domestic visitors, about 2,000 people visit Takada Textiles annually.
+What was particularly impressive when observing the tatami border manufacturing process was the sheer number of craftsmanship required.
+Designs are created, threads are selected, and the individual characteristics of each of the 96 machines are understood.
+This involves delicate work such as adjusting the temperature and humidity according to the weather and season, and I was able to witness firsthand the long history and tradition of Takada Textiles.

 It is about a 30-minute drive from Kurashiki Bikan Historical Quarter and about a 15-minute drive from Kojima Jeans Street, so please stop by if you are in the area.